imr-framework/OCTOPUS/README.md

 `numsim_cartesian.py` and `numsim_spiral.py` run a forward model on a 192x192 Shepp-Logan phantom image.
 They simulate the off-resonance effect of a cartesian and spiral k-space trajectory, respectively, given a simulated field map.

-With `OCTOPUS.Fieldmap.fieldmap_gen` you can experiment the effect of the type of field map and its frequency range on the output corrupted image.
+With `OCTOPUS.fieldmap.simulate` you can experiment the effect of the type of field map and its frequency range on the output corrupted image.

 The corrupted image is then corrected using CPR, fs-CPR and MFI and the results are displayed.